ibm-cloud-docs/activity-tracker/alerts/alerts_configuration.md

 4. [Configure the alert](/docs/activity-tracker?topic=activity-tracker-alerts#alerts_create).
 Select 1 or more notification channels.
 Valid channels are email, Slack, PagerDuty, webHook, and {{site.data.keyword.mon_short}}.
 Select the type of alert, and define the condition that determines when the alert is triggered.
 For more information, see [Working with alerts](/docs/activity-tracker?topic=activity-tracker-alerts).

 For the query `instance.create OR instance.delete OR instance.update`, the alert will trigger when a service instance is created, deleted, or updated in any region in your account.
-If you choose an email notification channel,  will be sent to the designated email address.
+If you choose an email notification channel, the notification will be sent to the designated email address.